welvet/SillyTavern-MessageSummarize/README.md

 - `Use Global Toggle State` will make all configuration profiles that have this option enabled share an on/off state.
 If this is enabled, toggling the extension on/off will do the same for any configuration profile that also has this option enabled.
 If this is disabled, then toggling the extension will only apply for the currently selected profile.

-### Tips & Tricks
-Each model is different of course, but here are just some general things that I have found help getting clean summarizations.
-Try them out if you want.

-- **Keep it simple**: Longer summary prompts tend to muddy the waters and get less accurate results.
-Just in general LLMs have trouble with information overload (hence the reason for this extension in the first place).
-- **Low temperature**: I like to use a temp of 0 to reduce creativity and just get down to the facts.
-No need for flowery language.
-- **No repetition penalty**: Again, no need for creativity, in fact I want it to repeat what happened.
-- **The `{{words}}` macro doesn't always help**: While some models may reign themselves in if you tell them to keep it under X words, LLMs don't have a soul and therefore can't count, so don't bet on it.
-- **You can use global macros**: If your summaries aren't using names properly, keep in mind that you can use the `{{char}}` or `{{user}}` macro in the prompt.
-- **No need to pause roleplay**: You don't have to include anything like "ignore previous instructions" or "pause your roleplay".
-The summary prompt is completely independent and will only send what you see in the edit window.
-- **I don't recommend reasoning**: Reasoning models can summarize fine, but they do tend to blab for ages which makes summarizing slow, so I wouldn't recommend them for that reason.
-If you do use one, make sure to use the appropriate prefill in your summarization prompt, and set the thinking formatting in your `Advanced Formatting` tab.
-- **Custom Macros**: In the `Edit` window for your summary prompt, you can create custom macros to use in your prompt with STScript.
-In your command, you can reference the ID of the message being summarized with `{{id}}` and the content of the message with `{{message}}`.
-- **Save your presets**: If you are using a different completion preset or connection profile for summaries, make sure to save any changes to your regular completion preset or instruct template.
-When summarizing, the extension has to temporarily switch presets or connection profiles, which will discard any unsaved changes to the one you are currently using.

 ### Slash Commands
 Note: all commands have `/qvink-memory-` as an alias.
 - `/qm-enabled`: Returns whether the extension is enabled in the current chat.